top of page

 Hilton Head Island Recreation Center

-Sponsored in 2022, Hilton Head Island, SC
+Hilton Head Island, SC

 LIT website pic 1.jpg

-Leaders in Training is a program designed by the hilton Head Island Recreation Center Preschool and Youth staff for teens 11-16.
-This program will help enable these teens with skills and experiences to develop a foundation of LEADERSHIP, INTEGRITY, and TOOLS they can use in their daily life, to pursue other opportunities for growth in extracurricular activities, and to also prepare them for the workforce.
-As well as to promote positive development socially and emotionally.
-By combining subject focused workshops and hands-on experience working in our
+Leaders in Training is a program designed by the Hilton Head Island Recreation Center.
+This program helped enable these teens (ages 14-16) with skills and experiences to develop a foundation of LEADERSHIP, INTEGRITY, and TOOLS they can use in their daily life to pursue other opportunities for growth in extracurricular activities, and to also prepare them for the workforce.
+The teens worked directly with head staff members throughout the summer camp program through 1 vs 1 meetings, staff trainings and a mentorship approach to develop their leadership skills.
+The teens finished the program with the confidence to overcome barriers, use their voice, solve problems, and use positive communication skills.

 bottom of page